stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 both of which hold values of type `TEXT`.
 The two columns in question reference the given schema, which is now `[< Students]` (this is, again, derived from the second argument).
-Remember that we can use the unqualified column name when there is only one table in the schema.
+Remember that we can use the unqualified column names when there is only one table in the schema.
 As shown in earlier sections, Idris will figure out the SQL type associated with each column name it successfully resolves.

-Just a minor detail: The reason why we use snoclist syntax for the `From` datatype and in schemata, is that the schema in a sequence of joins is naturally assembled from left to right.
+Just a minor detail: The reason why we use snoclist syntax for the `From` datatype and in schemata is, that the schema in a sequence of joins is naturally assembled from left to right.
 We will look at joins in the next subsection.

 We might want to keep only certain students and properly sort them as well, because otherwise the order in which they are returned is quite arbitrary.
-Here's how to do that:
+In the next example, we are only interested in students with an invalid email domain, and we sort them by name is ascending order.

 ```idris
 invalidEmail : Query Student